Zellic/move-prover-examples/README.md

 There are a number of features in the Move specification language that this introduction does not yet cover.
-As time goes on, we expect to continue updating this resource with more examples---especially as the language itself continues to evolve.
+As time goes on, we expect to continue updating this resource with more examples—especially as the language itself continues to evolve.
 In the meantime, be sure to check out the [official documentation][5] for more details.